kanso-git/react_native_nav_manager/README.md

 1- the logout
-2- use a modal instaed of the alert and create a generic modal 3- use the spinner each time we perform a synchronus action
+2- use a modal instaed of the alert and create a generic modal 3- use the spinner each time we perform a synchronus action 4- try to test on real devise mainly iphone since i have one